What to see in Lanzarote? Where to Stay in Lanzarote? How long to stay in Lanzarote?

 23. Visit Arrieta, a charming village in Lanzarote

-It is also famous for surfing with great surf spots along this area.
+It is also famous for surfing with great surf spots in this area.
 We just made a stop there after our visit to Jameos del Agua and ate delicious fresh seafood.

 Don’t miss the Blue house here, called Casa Juanita.
 This curious building is situated along the coast in the Northern village of Arrieta, it stands out from the small white typical buildings with its painted red and blue bricks and a garden complete with grass.

-You can find this property next to the old fishing harbour and a small beach with sea pool.
+You can find this property next to the old fishing harbor and a small beach with a sea pool.

 24. Visit Puerto Calero, a chic place in Lanzarote!